nevrome/currycarbon/README.md

                            calibration curve will be read and used for calibration.
 If no file is provided, currycarbon will use the intcal20 curve.
-  -q,--quickOut            Should a simple calibration result per sample be
+  -q,--quiet               Suppress the printing of calibration results to the
-                           printed to the command line?
+                           command line
   --densityFile ARG        Path to an output file which stores output densities
                            per sample and calender year --hdrFile ARG            Path to an output file which stores the high